liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Sanctuary, home to demi-humans with a mysterious past.

 Petra only visited once, after the conflict surrounding the Sanctuary was resolved.
-The once closed-off settlement has since been dismantled, and its residents have relocated to various villages within the territory.
+The once closed-off settlement had since been dismantled, and its residents had relocated to various villages within the territory.

 Therefore, there were now only a few guardians of the forbidden cemetery